cloudmesh/cloudmesh-mpi/docs/report-sort.md

 The theory of merge sort parallelization has been studied in the past.
 Cole (1998) presents a parallel implementation of the merge sort algorithm with O(log n) time complexity on a CREW PRAM, a shared memory abstract machine which neglects synchronization and communication, but provides any number of processors.
 Furthermore, Jeon and Kim (2002) explore a load-balanced merge sort that evenly distributes data to all processors in each stage.
 They achieve a speedup of 9.6 compared to a sequential merge sort on a Cray T3E with their algorithm.

 On MPI, Randenski (2011) describes three parallel merge sorts: shared memory merge sort with OpenMP, message passing merge sort with MPI, and a hybrid merge sort that uses both OpenMP and MPI.
+They conclude that the shared memory merge sort runs faster than the message-passsing merge sort.
+The hybrid merge sort, while slower than the shared memory merge sort, is faster than message-passing merge sort.
+However, they also mention that these relations may not hold for very large arrays that significantly exceed RAM capacity.

 https://www.researchgate.net/publication/220091378_Parallel_Merge_Sort_with_Load_Balancing